 The paragraph above was paraphrased from Purdue's definition using our automatic paraphrasing AI.
 An AI that performs smart paraphrase can rewrite any sentence in a way that is different from the source, which saves our writers time.

 At Jenni, we've done studies on our writers and found that automating paraphrasing can save at least 30% of a writer's time.
 It also allows writers to experiment with alternative phrasing of sentences, some of which may flow smoother than the original writing or convey the intent better.

-Many SEO experts rely on keyword optimization as a way to ensure their content ranks high on search engines.
+Many SEO experts rely on topic/keyword optimization as a way to ensure their content ranks high on search engines.
 Indeed, developing a set of keywords is important.
 But making sure an article satisfies all keyword requirements is quite challenging.

 As we discussed earlier, AI is excellent at low-level tasks and summarization is no exception.
 When it comes to content writing, we found that a common task writers perform is summarizing other text.

 Summarization is a task AI systems have proven to perform well in production and commercial systems.
 Rather than read through a dense block of text, why not have an AI give you a succinct bullet point list?
 In a similar spirit, you can use AI to create indexes or category pages if you have already built out your website.

 With Jenni AI, you can easily leverage AI to create content with just a few clicks to outrank your competition.

 Some SEO practitioners have become concerned about using automated content generation and receiving penalties from Google.